Course of Study

 Timing of Individual Courses

 Graduate students must always take SPED 753 first and SPED 756 last in the series of four courses for the Advanced Certificate degree.

-SPED 753, "Understanding and Identifying Gifted Learners" is always taught in the fall and summer semesters.
+SPED 753, "Understanding and Identifying Gifted Learners" is typically taught in the fall and summer semesters.

-SPED 756, "Professional Discourse: Program Evaluation and Leadership," is always taught in the spring and summer semesters.
+SPED 756, "Professional Discourse: Program Evaluation and Leadership," is typically taught in the spring and summer semesters.

 Courses SPED 754 and SPED 755 are "interchangeable" in timing.
 They do not have to be taken in numerical order.

-SPED 754, "Differentiation of the Curriculum," is being taught in the Fall 2012 semester.
+SPED 754, "Differentiation of the Curriculum," is typically taught in the Fall semester.
 It is always offered in the summer.

-SPED 755, "Assessment and Differentiation of Instruction," is being taught in Spring 2013.
+SPED 755, "Assessment and Differentiation of Instruction," is typically taught in Spring semester.
 It is always offered in the summer.